RubixML/ML/README.md

 Note that we are not using a Labeled Dataset here because we don't know the outcomes yet.
 In fact, the outcome is exactly what we are trying to predict.

 ### Evaluating Model Performance
 We can make predictions but how do we know that the predictions our model makes are accurate?
-The answer to that is called *cross validation* and Rubix has a number of tools that can automate the process of evaluating a model.
-For the purposes of this introduction, we will use the simplest form of cross validation called Holdout.
+The answer to that is called [Cross Validation](#cross-validation) and Rubix has a number of tools that can automate the process of evaluating a model.
+For the purposes of this introduction, we will use the simplest form of cross validation called [Holdout](#hold-out).
 The idea is to randomize and split the dataset into a training and testing set, such that a portion of the data is "held out" to be used to test the model.

 We need to supply a validation metric to measure suited to our Classifier.
-In this case we will use the Accuracy metric, but many more exist depending on your purpose.
+In this case we will use the Accuracy metric, but more exist depending on your purpose.
 ```php
 use Rubix\ML\CrossValidation\HoldOut;
 use Rubix\ML\Metrics\Validation\Accuracy;